ammarelhamdo/whatsapp-web-api-using-python/README.md

 # Whatsapp Web API using python
 Send Whatsapp `Messages`, `Images`, `Files` using python API

-This is very simple and need work :)
+This is very simple script and need a bit work :)

 1) Move `api` file to your hosting, and database file to your hosting and change database information in `db.php` file.
 2) Install Selenium in your python : `pip install selenium`